everpress-co/local-google-fonts/README.md

 The plugin currently only checks fonts embedded via [`wp_enqueue_style`](https://developer.wordpress.org/reference/functions/wp_enqueue_style/) if you use Google fonts via `@import` you have to change that first.

+### The Divi theme still loads a Google font?

+The Divi theme has a custom implementation of Google Fonts.
+To use LGF with Divi disable _Improve Google Fonts Loading_ on the Performance Settings page of Divi.

 ## Changelog

 ### 0.10